4till2/solidmark/README.md

 This was my first intro to the Solid Protocol, and I am only just beginning to get a grasp on the new mental models.
 As an everyday guy I would love to see more applications built on Solid.
 As a developer I'd love for better tooling and documentation, to assist with "framing" the new mental models.
 That being said the tooling and documentation that is existent is not too bad and clearly the result of a hardworking and dedicated community.
-Solid is growing up fast and I hope to play a role it's future :)
+Solid is growing up fast and I hope to play a role in it's future :)

 ps.
 Take a look at [logBook](logBook) for notes taken during the development of this project.